An Epic Perth to Kalbarri Road Trip Itinerary

 If you prefer to skip the sand dunes, keep on heading directly north to the Pinnacles Desert in Nambung National Park.

-This unique attraction of towering limestone pinnacles rising from a desert are a very popular stop on the way to Kalbarri.
+This unique attraction of towering limestone pinnacles rising from a vast desert are a very popular stop on the way to Kalbarri.

 If driving, there are pull over bays to get out and explore by foot too.

-Accommodation is fairly limited in Cervantes, I recommend the Pinnacles Edge Resort (best for couples) or RAC Cervantes Holiday Park (best for families)
+Accommodation is fairly limited in Cervantes, I recommend the Pinnacles Edge Resort (best for couples) or RAC Cervantes Holiday Park (best for families).

 Other things to do in Cervantes include visiting the highly-rated Lobster Shack for a meal, taking a swim at Hangover Bay and visiting the stromatolite micro-organisms at Lake Thetis.